Orbital angular momentum of light: Quantum-information applications

 OAM states can be generated in coherent superpositions and they can be entangled, which is an integral element of schemes for quantum information protocols.
 Photon pairs generated by the process of parametric down-conversion are naturally entangled in OAM, and correlations measured using spatial light modulators (SLM).

 Using qudits (with d levels, as opposed to a qubit's 2 levels) has been shown to improve the robustness of quantum key distribution schemes.
 OAM states provide a suitable physical realisation of such a system, and a proof-of-principle experiment (with 7 OAM modes from $l = -3$ to $l = 3$) has been demonstrated.

 Radio astronomy

 In 2019, a letter published in the Monthly Notices of the Royal Astronomical Society presented evidence that OAM radio signals had been received from the vicinity of the M87* black hole, over 50 million light years distant, suggesting that optical angular momentum information can propagate over astronomical distances.

+Integrated sensing and communications

+OAM has potential application in integrated sensing and communications (ISAC), where a single electromagnetic waveform is used for both data transmission and environmental sensing.
+OAM beams, characterized by their helical phase structure and orthogonal modal basis, enable multiplexing of multiple data streams while also producing spatially diverse field distributions that can probe targets.
+Experimental work has demonstrated that reconfiguring combinations of OAM modes can generate composite beam patterns whose reflections encode location-dependent information, enabling simultaneous high-rate communication and target localization in millimeter-wave systems.
+Studies in radar and antenna systems have examined the use of structured electromagnetic fields, including OAM modes, within joint radar–communication frameworks, highlighting their potential for enhanced parameter estimation and spatial diversity, while also noting that their performance is fundamentally tied to system geometry and shares similarities with conventional multiple-input multiple-output (MIMO) approaches.